Best Women’s Running Tights of 2025

 • Not suitable for freezing temperatures

-If you live somewhere that gets chilly in the winter, but cold might be an overstatement, the Saucony Women’s Elite Tight can be a great addition to your running wardrobe.
-These lightweight tights are also great for fall and spring temperatures in the mountains.
-They are a great thickness for cool morning and evening runs and even for racing in cold temperatures, but they are less ideal for frigid winter running.
+The Saucony Women’s Elite Tight is an excellent option if you live in an area that doesn’t get cold in the winter but is chilly enough that you want more protection from the elements than what shorts can provide.
+These lightweight tights are also great for fall and spring temperatures in the mountains, cool morning and evening runs, and even for racing in cold temperatures.
+That said, they are less ideal for frigid winter running.
 If you want that barely-there feeling with tights, you’ve got it made with these.
 Even if you have bigger calves or quads, they can stretch to adapt.
 Their sizing is accurate, and we didn’t feel the material was restrictive.

 The breathability of these tights is another aspect that makes them great for moderately cold weather.
 You won’t regret wearing these if you hit the trails on a cool morning and end your run once things have warmed up.
 The excellent airflow will keep you from overheating.
 You could potentially even wear these on a warmer day if you are looking for protection from the sun.
 The material wicks well and stays dry.

-Zippers on the ankles make it easy to get in and out of these tights, and the elastic waistband paired with an internal drawstring keeps them in place during a run.
-A rear-zippered pocket fits small running essentials.
+Zippers on the ankles make getting in and out of these tights easy.
+The elastic waistband and an internal drawstring keep them in place during a run.
+A rear-zippered pocket holds small running essentials.

 Material: Recycled nylon and spandex